febryardiansyah/base-sniper-bot/README.md

 ## How It Works 🔍

-The bot operates in two main monitoring modes:
+The bot operates in three main monitoring modes:

 ### 1. New Token Detection
 - Listens to `PairCreated` events from Uniswap V2 and Aerodrome factories